 UK Musical Theatre Industry Conference

-The day will featured six case studies of new British musicals, exploring their business models, and how they navigated a development path to success.
+The day featured six case studies of new British musicals, exploring their business models, and how they navigated a development path to success.
 Producers and creatives behind these productions shared insights, followed by questions / discussion.
 A panel of industry experts also discussed audience development and marketing specifically for new British musicals, and there were plenty of networking opportunities throughout the day.

-Drinks reception sponsored by
+Reception sponsored by

 2017 Case Studies: